Art and Music Therapy for Addiction Treatment in Texas

 Art and Music Therapy

-How does art therapy work in addiction treatment?
+How does art therapy help addiction treatment?

-Art therapy activities include:
+Art therapy activities may include:

 - Painting